| National Statistic, Experimental Statistics |

 SAPE have National Statistics status for: Middle layer Super Output Areas for five-year age groups by sex, Lower layer Super Output Areas for broad age groups by sex, and clinical commissioning groups.

-The next set of revisions is not expected until the results of the 2021 Census are available.
+The next set of estimates and revisions are not expected until the results of the Census 2021 are available.

 This report relates to the set of small area population estimates (SAPE), which includes population estimates for Lower layer Super Output Areas (LSOA), Middle layer Super Output Areas (MSOA), electoral wards, Parliamentary constituencies, health geography (clinical commissioning groups (CCGs), NHS England (Region) and NHS England (Region, Local office) and National Parks.
 Estimates are available annually by age and sex, from mid-2001 onwards.